 If the orchid is in bloom DO NOT repot it now.
 Wait until the flowers have fallen off and then, after trimming, set out to repot—if you can.
 Yet, it’s best to risk a setback than to contaminate your other orchids with whatever is on your newly acquired orchid.

 If this information was of any help or clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts, and can share from our experiences.
+I love to interact with other orchid enthusiasts, and all can learn from our experiences.

-Share this page with a friend who has an orchid, comment, or give us a thumbs up 😊 in the comments below.
-Happy cultivating!
+Share this page with a friend who has an orchid, comment, or give me a thumbs up in the comments below.
+I’d sure appreciate it.